-New to ACC 2020, some technical sessions will be organized as Rapid-Interactive (RI) sessions.
-Each RI session will start with a 15 minute keynote (with questions), followed by 21 three-minute presentations given back-to-back without audience questions.
-After the talks, authors will go to an assigned digital LCD to present a digital poster during the interactive session where questions can be asked.
-For information about preparing your RI talk, please click here.
+New to ACC 2020, some technical sessions were organized as Rapid-Interactive (RI) sessions.
+Each RI session stars with a 15 minute keynote (with questions), followed by 21 three-minute presentations given back-to-back without audience questions.
+After the talks, authors presented digital posters during the interactive session where questions were asked.

 - Sandra Hirche: Anticipating the Long-Term Effect of Online Learning in Control

 - Alexander Dowling: Making Money in Energy Markets: Probabilistic Forecasting and Stochastic Programming Paradigms (authors: Xian Gao and Alexander W. Dowling)

 - Demetris Coleman: Backstepping Control of Gliding Robotic Fish for Trajectory Tracking in 3D Space (authors: Demetris Coleman and Xiaobo Tan)

 - Helen Durand: Delaying Cyberattack Impacts Using Lyapunov-Based Economic Model Predictive Control (authors: Helen Durand and Matthew Wegener)

 - Fumin Zhang: Optimal Real-time Scheduling of Human Attention for a Human and Multi-robot Collaboration System (authors: Ningshi Yao and Fumin Zhang)

 - Yancy Diaz-Mercado: Multi-Agent Control Using Coverage Over Time-Varying Domains (authors: Xiaotian Xu and Yancy Diaz-Mercado)